roket1428/klena/README.md

 Fitness score calculation simulates key presses while looping through the dataset.
 - First, it calculates the finger travel distance by using a hard-coded weighted graph (assuming 8 fingers at the home row).
 - Then it checks for the [biagrams](https://en.wikipedia.org/wiki/Bigram "biagrams") and reduces the score accordingly.
-- After that the key bias (according to the physical locations of the keys) and the same finger bias (repetitive key presses) is added.
+- After that the key bias (according to the physical locations of the keys) and the same finger bias (repetitive usage of the same finger) is added.

 ## Status
 - Most features are implemented.